Facebook-style Statuses: API and Theming

 See also the Facebook-style Statuses Tags API.

 Note that "status objects" contain a Status ID (sid), User ID (uid), Poster ID (pid), timestamp (status_time), and status text (status).
-If the UID and PID are not the same, then the UID belongs to the user who owns the profile on which the relevant status was posted.
+If the UID and PID are not the same, then the UID belongs to the recipient of the message and the PID belongs to the sender.

 facebook_status_get_status($uid = 0, $pid = 0, $count = 1, $instance = -1, $exclude_blank = TRUE)